tox-dev/tox/docs/config.rst

     .. versionchanged:: 2.3

-    Support for index servers is now deprecated, and it's usage discouraged.
+    Support for index servers is now deprecated, and its usage discouraged.

     .. versionchanged:: 3.9